Disclosure: This post contains affiliate links that earn a small commission at no extra cost to you.

 I do recommend a good pair of polarized sunglasses.
 I got a great deal on some Costas at Sierra Trading Post.
 It’s always good to have a hat.
 I like hats with bug repellent built in.
 Outdoor Research makes great products and they fold up and fit in your suitcase.
 Try this one on Amazon:

 You should bring 2 pairs of swim suits with you and a cover up.
 For cheap swim suits I get mine at Target.
 I also have a nice one I got at Prana.
-For a cover up, I use the Exofficio Convertible Skirt which doubles as a skirt for going out or a cover up for the beach.
+I recently discovered some sustainably made suits from Beach Candy and Frankie’s Bikinis which are quite pricey but look super cute.

 What kind of Medications to Pack for Costa Rica